 “Over-pronation” is not a thing and correcting it does more harm that good, inhibiting natural motion instead of facilitating it, like putting your foot into a cast with a brick underneath it.
 There are so many other variables that are important in shoe fitting – the relative flexibility/stiffness of the shoe, the cushioning, the weight, how it fits/feels, the way the upper hugs your foot, or the relative heel to toe differential (aka “drop”).
 I don’t even like to call it “shoe fitting” because that makes it about the shoe.
 It’s really about making your feet happy and allowing them, with your body, to move in a natural and efficient way so that you run free and effortlessly.

 So, humbly, we take a stand for change by declaring, “over-pronation is dead” and by issuing a challenge to you.
 For anyone currently running in the chains of a posted shoe (see list below), we challenge you to let us fit you in a new, neutral shoe without the so-called correction.

 If you aren’t happier and injury free with the new pair after 30 days (even if you run them ragged), come in for a full refund or exchange with no questions asked.
 And, on top of that, if you aren’t happy, we will throw in a $25 gift card to spend on anything else in the store as our way of putting our money where my mouth is.
 Take the Rogue Shoe Challenge.
+If you don’t live in Austin and can’t come see us in person, then we recommend shopping for “neutral” shoes with our online retail partner with a generous return policy: Road Runner Sports (Note: Use offer code C6X10028 at checkout for 10% off and free shipping).
 We dare you to be happier on your feet!